-Amazon Sellers: Inventory Tips & Tactics for 2021 Success
+Amazon Sellers: Inventory Tips & Tactics For 2024 Success

 This is probably the most frustrating metric of the IPI because, basically, Amazon is telling you that you can’t restock items because they’re not selling fast enough.

-At the same time, they’re trying to encourage you to make sure that you’re staying in stock.
+At the same time, it’s trying to encourage you to ensure you stay in stock.

-We have found that this metric is very light weighted, and you’re better focusing on the two key metrics of Excess Inventory and Sell Through Rate.
+We have found that this metric is very lightly weighted, and you’re better off focusing on the two key metrics of excess inventory and sell-through rate.

-There has been some debate whether deleting previous SKUs can increase this; however, we have not seen that this significantly impacts the total IPI.
+There has been some debate about whether deleting previous SKUs can increase this; however, we have not seen that this significantly impacts the total IPI.

 General IPI Notes